 Commitment to Social Responsibility

-To validate the performance strategy that has served as a basis for the Volunteer Programme, annual evaluation surveys were once more conducted among volunteers and partner institutions, and it was evident from the results obtained, that there was both a high level of satisfaction of volunteers, and a very positive social impact in the field.
+To validate the performance strategy that has served as the basis for the Volunteer Programme, evaluation surveys were once more conducted among volunteers and partner institutions.
+The results obtained reflected a high level of satisfaction among volunteers on the one hand, and a very positive social impact on the field on the other hand.

 This project ensures employee involvement, through the donation of a minimum of one euro from their monthly salary, while also giving them the opportunity, at the end of the year, to vote on the institutions that they would like to see benefitted.

-A third social responsibility initiative of great importance, developed with the support of the Amélia de Mello Foundation, is the scholarship programme for undergraduate and master’s courses, intended for children of employees of José de Mello Group companies.
+A fourth cross-cutting social responsibility initiative of great significance, developed by the Amélia de Mello Foundation (AMF), is the scholarship programme for undergraduate and master’s courses, intended for children of employees of José de Mello Group companies.

-José de Mello holding company also promoted an appeal to consign 0.5% of employees’ income tax in favour of one of the partner organisations of the Volunteer Programme or the Amélia de Mello Foundation.
+José de Mello also promoted an appeal to consign 0.5% of employees’ income tax in favour of one of the partner organisations of the Volunteer Programme or the Amélia de Mello Foundation.